BelugaHaechi/US-International-Scientific-Keyboard/README.md

 2. The keyboard layout doesn't work as intended on your device.
 If so, you may wish to reinstall the layout.
 3. You wish to discard the layout for any reason :( Sad, but you are free to do so.

-To uninstall the keyboard layout, simply revisit the `KBDUSS4a` folder, and run `setup.exe` again.
+To uninstall the keyboard layout, simply revisit the `KBDUSS**` folder, and run `setup.exe` again.
 This time you would be prompted to repair or uninstall the keyboard layout, and select the action as you wish.
 Administrator permission may be required again.

 > **Warning:** There is a known issue that the keyboard layout will not be compeletely removed.
 Don't worry – this does not affect normal usage of other keyboard layouts.
 You may be able to still find the name of the layout in the keyboard layout list of your computer in Settings, but if you add the layout, it will not appear in layout selection for actual use.
 In other words, a "ghost" placeholder of the layout will remain in the list.
 In the system files the keyboard layout's `.dll` configuration is deleted, but it is still registered somewhere as a blank case.